p2eengineering/kalp-studio-documentation/docs/index.md

                                  </svg>
                              </div>
                               <span class="build-description-card-description">
-                                 The Kalp Decentralized Network (KDN) is a hybrid cross-chain ecosystem for secure tokenization of real-world assets.
-It uses KYC verification, a Distributed Certificate Authority, and SMART-BFT algorithms, featuring cross-chain interoperability to enhance liquidity and market reach.
+                                 The Kalp Decentralized Network (KDN) is a ecosystem for secure tokenization of real-world assets.
+It uses KYC verification, A distributed certificate authority to enhance liquidity and market reach.
                             </span>
                          </div>
                      </a>